GW-DATS/dats6450-csfoundations/README.md

 *MENTAL HEALTH SERVICES  202-994-5300*
 The University's Mental Health Services offers 24/7 assistance and referral to address students' personal, social, career, and study skills problems.
 Services for students include: crisis and emergency mental health consultations confidential assessment, counseling services (individual and small group), and referrals.
 For additional information see: counselingcenter.gwu.edu/

-#### DataCamp

-This class is supported by [DataCamp](https://www.datacamp.com/), the most intuitive learning platform for data science.
-Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
-Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.